JongKwonOh/Sobolev-acceleration-for-Neural-Networks/README.md

 The code in that repository can implement Figure 6 of the paper.<br>
 You can train and save a model using the `python train.py` command.<br>
-The saved model can be restored to a photo using the `python test.py` command.
+The saved model can be reconstructed to a photo using the `python test.py` command.

 ## Differentiation